blukat29/snapshot-klaytn/README.md

     ```
 7. Access webpage at http://localhost:7000

+8. Add spaces to database (Currently you cannot create Space in Web UI.
+See below)
+    ```
+    ./add_spaces.sh
+    ```

+9. If spaces don't appear, restart the server.
+    ```
+    docker-compose restart
+    ```

 ## Fixes to run in dev environment

 - For testing purpose, bypass ENS (Ethereum Name Service) check by directly inserting space settings to MySQL.
-This is not a problem of Klaytn; as [snapshot requires](https://docs.snapshot.org/spaces/before-creating-your-space) "an ENS domain on Ethereum mainnet even if you want to use Ethereum testnet or any other networks (Binance Smart Chain, xDAI... etc)."
+[snapshot requires](https://docs.snapshot.org/spaces/before-creating-your-space) "an ENS domain on Ethereum mainnet even if you want to use Ethereum testnet or any other networks (Binance Smart Chain, xDAI... etc)."

 - Allow snapshot-hub to take environment variable for scores server URL

 ## Changes for Klaytn